aws-samples/configuring-qbusiness-with-idc-tti/docs/tutorials/entra/config-webapp-using-entra.md

 1. Register your web application with your Entra account.
     * Create an Entra account, if you do not already have an Entra account.
 You will need minimum `Microsoft Entra ID P1 plan` for SCIM support.
     * Sign in to your [Microsoft Entra admin center](https://entra.microsoft.com/).
-    * Add sample users to Entra
+    * Add sample users to Entra, if required.
     * Ensure the user email address attribute is configured for the user.
     * Follow the steps listed at [Register web application with Microsoft Entra](./register-webapp-with-entra.md) to register your sample web application.
     * **Callback URL:** `http://localhost:8080/authorization-code/callback`